About Congress Oxford Summer Schools

 Our Associate Teachers

-Our English language teaching is led by the Programme Director, Mr Michael Newell, St Hilda’s College, Oxford, who has been teaching international students, at both elementary and advanced leveles, for many years and has always received glowing feedback from his students.
+Our English language teaching is led by the Programme Director, Mr Mike Newell (St Hilda’s College, Oxford), who has been teaching international students, both at elementary and advanced levels, for many years and has always received glowing feedback from his students.
 All our associate English teaching staff are native English speakers, qualified to British Council standards (CELTA, Trinity Cert TESOL), with years of experience in working with international students.
-Some of our staff specialise in teaching Japanese and European students, so we can offer courses specifically tailored towards groups of students from a particular country/langauage background.
+Some of our staff specialise in teaching Japanese and European students, so we can offer courses specifically tailored towards groups of students from a particular country/language background.

 Other courses will be taught by subject specialist, highly-motivated and enthusastic graduate tutors, mostly from the University of Oxford.

-Student welfare and Health and Safety is of paramount importance to us.
+Student welfare and Health and Safety are of paramount importance to us.
 We understand that for most of the students this may be their first time away from home.
-Thus, in addition to our academic team, we will also have a dedicated support team of college mentors, who are Oxford undergraduate students, to help students at the campus, around the city and during excursions.
-In consideration of the cultural sensitivities of various part of the world, boys and girls will be housed in separate accommodations, and junior school members will have dedicated supervisors.
+Thus, in addition to our academic team, we will also have a dedicated support team of college mentors, who are Oxford undergraduate students, to help students on-campus, around the city and during excursions.
 Moreover, we will have reasonable safety regulations in place, ensuring our students have a safe and happy experience.

 We also offer courses tailored specifically for Japanese students, who can join our Japanese only or international programmes.
 Our Japanese Liaison Officer will answer any questions from parents, schools and agencies by email or telephone in Japanese and assist during summer schools.